slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 incidentally, whether it makes sense to claim it "contains" anything.
 In general, I will disregard any notion of archetype which implies any kind of metaphysical essentialism.
-If archetypes exist, they must be a biological phenomenon, as recognized by Jung itself.
+If archetypes exist, they must be a biological phenomenon, as recognized by Jung.
 This approach justifies the emphasis we place on neurobiology.
 Indeed, mind-problems are of the kind where propositions are to be measured only in by the weight of existing evidence, and not by conclusive proof.
 A love for sharp edges and rigor compels me to limit